 A companionable silence fell between the two as Adam continued to use the gauge Teela had handed him.
 It was obvious to Teela that whatever the problem was Adam had fixed it and was now just double checking his work.
 Still, the very fact that Adam was in here working rather than elsewhere was very odd.
 It quickly dawns on her why exactly that was.

-her ladyship?
+"So where is her ladyship?
 During dinner I was under the impression that you were going to escort her to the observatory tonight."

 "Since my father had generously offered me up as official escort so did I but apparently Velora has become quite the study on Eternian architecture.
 She's with her mother and Melathka going over old building plans."